mathewharb/Smart-POS-System/readme.md

 STEP 3    DATABASE SETUP

 8. Open phpmyadmin and create your database

 9. Import the "SQL" file into your database

 10. Open the file named ".env" located at the root of your project folder, and edit the following lines:

+NOTE: if you can't find the ".env" file, just rename the ".env.example" file to ".env"

 				DB_CONNECTION=mysql
 				DB_HOST=127.0.0.1